Kong/insomnia-docs/docs/insomnia/hooks-and-actions.md

 category-url: plugins
 ---

+Hooks and actions allow you to add additional functionality to your custom plugins through requests, responses, and UI interactions.
+Hooks rely on a request or response.
+Actions rely on a UI interaction.

-## Request/Response Hooks
+## Request and Response Hooks

-Plugins can implement “hook” functions that get called when certain things happen.
-A plugin can currently export two different types of hooks:
+Plugins can implement hook functions that get called when certain events happen.
+A plugin can currently export two different types of hooks, `RequestHook` and `ResponseHook`.

 ```ts
 interface RequestHook {